IHE Devices

 Where the amendment adds text, make the added text bold underline.
 Where the amendment removes text, make the removed text bold strikethrough.
 When entire new sections are added, introduce with editor’s instructions to “add new text” or similar, which for readability are not bolded or underlined.

-General information about IHE can be found at www.ihe.net.
+General information about IHE can be found at https://www.ihe.net.

-Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at http://ihe.net/Profiles/ and http://ihe.net/IHE_Process/.
+Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at https://www.ihe.net/resources/profiles/ and https://www.ihe.net/about_ihe/ihe_process/.

 The current version of the IHE Devices Domain Technical Framework can be found at https://profiles.ihe.net/DEV/index.html.

-Introduction to this Supplement
+Introduction to This Supplement

 This supplement to the IHE Devices Technical Framework adds rationale and implementation details of the Point-of-Care Identity Management Profile to the Framework, providing a means for standards-based exchange between systems of information collected and confirmed at the point-of-care tracking the set of medical devices originating observations about each patient.